The premise

 End-of-lesson check

-What is the core idea behind "Internal Document RAG: Making the Wiki Actually Useful Again"?
+What is the main idea of "Internal Document RAG: Making the Wiki Actually Useful Again"?

 - Most company wikis are graveyards of stale info.
 AI RAG systems can resurrect them — when paired with content-freshness tracking and source citation.

-Which term best describes a foundational idea in "Internal Document RAG: Making the Wiki Actually Useful Again"?
+Which concept is most central to "Internal Document RAG: Making the Wiki Actually Useful Again"?

 - internal knowledge